-Theatre History portfolio papers analyze performance elements, events, texts, trends, and traditions in the context of their own, particular historical moments.
-They are informed interpretations of the theatrical past that focus on performances, productions, and the institutions from which they emerged.
-Many methods are acceptable, from empirical studies to revisionist readings.
-Papers might focus on such subjects as individuals or groups involved in the performance (actors, directors, designers, producers, audiences); techniques of directing, acting, or design; the economics of theatre production; performance histories; or government regulations.
+Theatre History portfolio papers are concerned with the production and enactment of the full range of dramatic, theatrical, and performance texts, in the context of their own, particular historical moments.
+They are informed interpretations of the theatrical past that focus on performances, productions, and the material/cultural institutions from which these events emerged.
+Many methods are acceptable, from empirical studies of specific productions to revisionist readings of texts in performance.
+Papers might focus on such subjects as individuals or groups involved in the performance (actors, directors, designers, producers, audiences); techniques of directing, acting, or design; the economics of theatre production; performance histories of specific works or clusters and their reception, government regulations and censorship; and so on.
 They might take on such matters as the cultural or ideological traditions on which a performance was built, the material conditions of the performance event, the socio-political contexts of the performance, or the implications for future theatrical practice of performance during a particular historical period.
 A theatre history paper does not always require the writer to perform original archival work, but it must be informed by historical documentation, demonstrating a thorough understanding of the historical contexts of the subject.